s-sohani/knowledge/CDN/Cache Header effect on Nginx.md

-the `Cache-Control` header plays a crucial role in determining whether content will be stored, served from the cache, or bypassed in Nginx (or any caching proxy).
+The `Cache-Control` header plays a crucial role in determining whether content will be stored, served from the cache, or bypassed in Nginx (or any caching proxy).
 It directly influences whether a resource is cacheable, how long it should remain in the cache, and under what conditions it can be served from the cache.

 ### Headers That Affect Caching in Nginx